Photojournalism is a form of journalism that uses images to tell a story. It keeps people informed about the things happening in the world.

 Photojournalists need to have the same skills as all photographers.
 For example, they need to understand how lighting affects the shot.

-They also need to completely understand how to use their equipment and how to edit images.
+They also need to completely understand how to use their equipment, edit images, change the background of a photo, and more.

 Unlike other photographers, however, photojournalists are not focused on getting one shot.
 Their focus is on capturing the story behind the images.